 Data Extraction

 After submitting your document, AutoEntry scans the document to extract any relevant data fields.
 When this processing is complete, you view the document and relevant data fields within your AutoEntry online account.
-Then, you reference an interface document that identifies how each AutoEntry data field should be filled in, according to each vendor bill or receipt.
+Then, your bookkeeper references an interface document that identifies how each AutoEntry data field should be filled in, according to each vendor bill or receipt.
 Relevant data fields include the vendor name and the account (from your chart of accounts).
 Other data fields include a due date, method of payment, and line items when a transaction is attributed to multiple accounts.

 Document Posting and Archiving

-Records Management Workflow
+Document Management Workflow

-The Records Management Workflow is comprised by a two-part Data Entry process: (1) Publish Bills to QBO; and (2) Clear Bank Feeds.
+The Document Management Workflow is comprised by a two-part Data Entry process: (1) Publish Bills to QBO; and (2) Clear Bank Feeds.
 The first workflow posts vendor bills, vendor receipts, and vendor refunds to QBO.
-This workflow depends upon regular submission of bills, receipts, and credit memos to the records management system, AutoEntry.
+This workflow depends upon regular submission of bills, receipts, and credit memos to the document management system, AutoEntry.
 The second workflow clears bank feeds in QBO, where transactions are matched to the documents posted to QBO in the first workflow.
 The second workflow depends upon connected bank feeds in QBO, or the availability of comma separated values (CSV) files with bank transaction information.

 These workflows are performed at least semi-monthly or up to once per day, depending upon transaction volume.
 You may choose to manage your workflows, including these two (provided below), using a cloud-based application.
 The one I use is 17hats.